SAVE THE SALTON SEA

-Various surveys conducted by the Greater Palm Springs Convention & Visitors Bureau (CVB) have consistently revealed that the millions who visit the Coachella Valley are attracted to the area, in a large part, because of the high quality of our destination’s idyllic environment, including fresh clean air, clear night skies and bright sunny weather.
-In light of the CVB’s mission and purpose, the restoration of the Salton Sea is a particularly important issue to the CVB.
+Various surveys conducted by Visit Greater Palm Springs (Visit GPS) have consistently revealed that the millions who visit the Coachella Valley are attracted to the area, in a large part, because of the high quality of our destination’s idyllic environment, including fresh clean air, clear night skies and bright sunny weather.
+In light of Visit GPS' mission and purpose, the restoration of the Salton Sea is a particularly important issue to Visit GPS.
 We are dedicated to assisting in finding solutions by raising awareness with this vital study and promoting public support with education and on-going campaigns to raise attention to the urgent need to save the Salton Sea.

 About Tourism in Greater Palm Springs